Medically reviewed by Aimee Paik, MD

 If you’ve made the decision to add hydroquinone to your skincare routine, you’ll want to be sure you introduce a new product to your skin with care and caution.
 Especially if you tend to have sensitive skin, it can be a bit scary adding something new into the mix without knowing for sure how your skin will react.

-Be sure to consult with your dermatologist if you have any specific questions after going over the general guide to hydroquinone application below:
+Be sure to consult with your dermatology provider if you have any specific questions after going over the general guide to hydroquinone application below:

-4. This may change depending on what your dermatologist recommends but most hydroquinone products are suitable for use once or twice daily.
+This may change depending on what your provider recommends but most hydroquinone products are suitable for use once or twice daily.
 If you miss a dose of hydroquinone, do not try to make up for the missed dose by doubling up on your next application.

 Monitor results along the way and make adjustments to your routine as needed.
 In most cases, it is safe to use hydroquinone for up to six months.